Swamp Soup

 Ingredients Needed

-Smoked sausage – If you can’t find smoked sausage, Swap for polish kielbasa or meat balls made with ground beef or turkey.
+Smoked sausage – If you can’t find smoked sausage, swap for polish kielbasa, andouille sausage, or meatballs.

 Sweet onion – Replace with yellow onion if you don’t have sweet onions on hand.